 Players also develop words to quickly indicate the state of nearby enemies.
 “Knocked” can indicate when a player has been hit to the ground.
 “Push” is a helpful shorthand to advance.
 “Potato aim” is one you can use to identify an easy enemy.
 “Team left/right” can tell your teammates where other players are coming from.
 You can also use the compass to identify enemy positions.

 At each of these levels the weapon's Damage Per Second value increases.
-Having a rare gun can make all the difference in those final showdowns where every bit of health matters.
+Having a rare gun can make all the difference in those final showdowns where every bit of health matters, so make sure to pick up any rare shiny guns you find.